 My prices vary according the size and scope of the job, which is often dependent upon how many locations we are photographing in one day, and how many images are required.
 But not too worry; I will prepare a detailed, customized estimate for you.
 I am also always happy to try to work within a client’s budget.
 I do offer cost sharing which is a great way to maximize your photography budget.
-Rather than have the architect, builder, designer, etc. each pay separately to have a specific project photographed, we can create a shot list that serves everyone's unique requirements.
+Rather than have the architect, builder, designer, etc. each pay separately to have a specific project photographed, we can create a shot list that serves everyone's unique needs.

 Do you travel?

 Yes.
-I love to travel whether it’s, locally, nationally or internationally.
+I love to travel whether it’s locally, nationally or internationally.